 “Be right there!”
 Extracting herself from David’s arms, she gave him a gentle shove in the direction of the door, making obvious her intention for him to leave.
 For emphasis, she added a quick, “Bye!”

-In the kitchen, she found Frog Man staring at a can of pineapple sitting upside-down on the counter.
-As usual, her boss, the owner of the café, was dressed in faded, black Levis and a Grateful Dead t-shirt.
+In the kitchen, she found Frog Man staring at an empty can of pineapple sitting upside-down on the counter.
+As usual, the owner of the café was dressed in faded, black Levis and a Grateful Dead t-shirt.
 Frog Man was a man of many words, most of them about music.
 A widower and war veteran, he was in his late-sixties, rail-thin, and wore his long, grey hair fastened in a braid that ran halfway down his back.
-His tour in Vietnam had left him paralyzed from the waist down, but it didn’t slow him down.
+His tour in Vietnam had left him partially paralyzed, but it didn’t slow him down.
 He ran the kitchen by himself, except on Sundays, when the after-church crowd could fill the café to capacity.
 On those days, his son, Bobby, and daughter-in-law, Gracie, came in to help.

 “What’s wrong with the pineapple?”
 Kylie asked.

 “Shh.”
 He put a finger to his lips and motioned her over.
 He pointed to the can and mouthed the word, “Mouse.”

 Kylie wrinkled her nose and grabbed the broom.
 She hoisted it over her head and gave him a nod.
 He counted out silently with his fingers, “One, two, three,” then lifted the empty can with a flourish.
 Kylie poised to strike, but there was no mouse on the counter.
 Frog Man frowned and looked inside the can, but the mouse wasn’t there either.
 He shrugged, tossed the can into the trash, and rolled his chair to the grill.